Sunday, May 24, 2026

 Hegelian Dialectic, anyone?

 The lie is happening now.
-It is ever happening in the perpetual now–and it is my belief that Trump spotlights those lies on purpose by juxtaposing them next to the messages he puts out.
+It is ever happening in the perpetual now–and it is a good guess that Trump is being used to spotlight those lies on purpose by juxtaposing them next to the messages he puts out.

-Second of all, and less obviously, the narrative war–being run by Trump–is clearly placing it front and center for Americans to see at this moment in time.
+The narrative war–with Trump as both man and symbol–is clearly placing our slavery front and center for Americans to see at this moment in time.
 For a man who undoubtedly has always had his finger on the pulse of the American people–admittedly frighteningly so at times–this is crucial to understand.

 Timing is everything.

-Regarding the Trump-Levin juxtaposition, the discourse surrounding Iran’s nuclear capabilities often overlooks the opaque nature of Israel’s own nuclear arsenal.
+The discourse surrounding Iran’s nuclear capabilities often overlooks the muddy nature of Israel’s own nuclear arsenal.
 The lack of transparency and accountability in this regard complicates the moral high ground often claimed in these discussions.
-Addressing such double standards is crucial for a balanced and honest dialogue about nuclear proliferation and regional security–something Trump’s messaging and staged contrasts are inviting us to consider.
+Addressing such double standards is crucial for a balanced and honest dialogue about nuclear proliferation and world security–something Trump’s messaging and staged contrasts are inviting us to consider.

 This isn’t about lumping all Jews together.